It should have been like any other heavy deadlift.

 - Go again.

 And there is no doctor who will diagnose it.
 No pill that can cure it.
-No, you simply have to work through it.
+You simply have to work through it.

 If you’re lucky, you make the lift.
 If not, you rinse and repeat.
 And rinse and repeat.
 And, even, rinse and repeat again.
 Ugh.